Most-AO/protocol/Home.md

 ### RelayMessage(WraptMessage)

 Send wrapt message from user (user's wallet) to handle.
 Then the handle will relay this message to target process with its inner data.
+Only the owner of handle can call it.

 The WraptMessage is in json format
 ```